Sasho Petrovski: Newcastle Jets

-On 3 February 2009 he signed a 2-year deal with rivals Newcastle Jets after he could not agree on terms for a new deal with the Mariners.
-Petrovski has enjoyed a successful start to his time at the Jets, scoring three goals in Newcastle's ACL campaign, topping their goal scorers list.
+On 3 February 2009, Petrovski signed a two-year deal with rivals Newcastle Jets after he could not agree on terms for a new deal with the Mariners.
+He enjoyed a successful start to his time at the Jets, scoring three goals in Newcastle's ACL campaign, topping their goal scorers list.
 He became a fan favorite with the Newcastle faithful, with whom he had been disliked, due to his time with Sydney FC and the Central Coast Mariners.

-Since joining Newcastle, Petrovski has become just the 6th player to reach 100 A-League games.
-He marked his milestone with a late winner over a Robbie Fowler led North Queensland Fury, Petrovski muscled his way through the Fury defence to put his side up 3–2, with 7 minutes remaining in the match.
-In the 2010/11 season, Petrovski was the club's top scorer despite not starting a game all season.
-Petrovski left Newcastle after 2 seasons, after being unable to negotiate a new contract.
+After joining Newcastle, Petrovski became just the sixth player to reach 100 A-League games.
+He marked his milestone with a late winner over a Robbie Fowler led North Queensland Fury, Petrovski muscled his way through the Fury defence to put his side up 3–2, with seven minutes remaining in the match.
+In the 2010–11 season, Petrovski was the club's top scorer despite not starting a game all season.
+Petrovski left Newcastle after two seasons, after being unable to negotiate a new contract.